 Improving bathroom access for people with disability

 Using the bathroom can be particularly difficult for many people with disability.
 In many cases, assistive technology and home modifications can improve access, enable ease of use and ultimately increase independence for these individuals.

-At Therapy Focus, we have a dedicated Assistive Technology and Home Modifications Team comprised of experienced Assistive Technology Specialists and Complex Home Modifications Occupational Therapists and project managers.
+At Therapy Focus, we have a dedicated Assistive Technology and Home Modifications Team comprised of experienced Assistive Technology Specialists and Complex Home Modifications Occupational Therapists and Building Relationship Managers (formerly Project Managers).
 This team provides advice, support and solutions for people with disabilities who need assistive technology and/or home modifications.
 These supports allow customers to achieve more independence within their home and in other aspects of their life.

 Before embarking on any significant works within your home, the first step should be to determine if any assistive technology options or installations could address the obstacles or barriers you are facing.
 Our team will determine this, in consultation with you, when conducting a home modifications assessment.
 This is in-line with the requirements for government funding applications for any home modifications.

 One of the more common challenges faced by people with disability regarding accessing their home is safely and independently using their bathroom.
 Below are some solutions to a common bathroom access issue faced by people with disability – getting in and out of their shower cubicle.

 This is usually because there is a step or hob in place.
 A small lip or step up can be a significant trip hazard – especially when you consider slippery tiled floors and the individual being wet after their shower.
 The image below is an example of a shower hob/step:

 While it may seem that there is a simple solution to this problem – knock out the hob in the shower to create a level area – this is generally not a recommended solution.
 It may result in water damage to the foundations of your home and result in difficulties retaining the water in a central point of the bathroom.